What's "Fox News @ Night" host Shannon Bream up to when she's not in the anchor's chair?

-Shannon Bream is the host of "Fox News @ Night" a live news program at 11:00pm ET, premiering Monday, October 30th.
+Shannon Bream is the host of "Fox News @ Night" a live news program at 11:00pm ET Monday through Friday on Fox News Channel.

 Previously, Bream served as Fox News' Washington-based correspondent covering the Supreme Court.
 She also co-hosted "America's Newsroom" and served as a weekend news anchor.